ros-controls/gz_ros2_control/doc/index.rst

 * ``<hold_joints>``: if set to true (default), it will hold the joints' position if their interface was not claimed, e.g., the controller hasn't been activated yet.
 * ``<controller_manager_name>``: Set controller manager name (default: ``controller_manager``)

-Additionally, one can add a section for namespaces and remapping rules, which will be forwarded to the controller_manager and loaded controllers.

-Additionally, one can add a section for namespaces and remapping rules, which will be forwarded to the controller_manager and loaded controllers.
-Add the following <ros> section inside the <gazebo> tag:
+Additionally, one can specify a namespace and remapping rules, which will be forwarded to the controller_manager and loaded controllers.
+Add the following ``<ros>`` section:

 .. code-block:: xml